Home | Sitemap | Contact Us | Translate | COVID-19

 Fire & Rescue Department History

-The Lockhart Fire Department was officially organized in September, 1888.
-Much has changed in the last 128 years since the first group of volunteers known as The Lockhart Volunteer Hook and Ladder Company, responded to and fought fires here and in the county.
-Since its organization, the fire department has been led by 11 Volunteer and 4 Paid Fire Chiefs.
-The fire department has had many fine people both Volunteer and Paid, go through its ranks who have provided dedicated service to the city and county.
+The Lockhart Fire Department was officially organized in September 1888.
+Much has changed in the last 136 years since the first group of volunteers known as The Lockhart Volunteer Hook and Ladder Company, responded to and fought fires here and in the county.
+Since its organization, eleven volunteer and four paid fire chiefs have led the department.
+The fire department has had many fine people, both volunteer and paid, who have provided dedicated service to the city and county.

 Lockhart Fire Rescue badge